-Since 2001, neighbors have reported flooding at least 17 times.
-Flooding has impacted buildings, yards, driveways, parking, and the 25th Avenue NE roadway and shoulders.
+Since 2001, neighbors and others have reported flooding at least 17 times.
+Flooding has impacted homes, buildings, yards, driveways, parking, and the 25th Avenue NE roadway and shoulders.
 Computer models have confirmed actual observations that this area floods about every two years.
-The most recent major flooding was on December 3, 2007, during an extreme storm event.
+The most recent major flooding episode was on December 3, 2007, during an extreme storm event.

 Flood plain storage in the City’s North Maintenance Facility (NMF) property will be planned by coordinating with the City Maintenance Facility Project.